What is Vinyasa Yoga? A Beginner-Friendly Fast-Paced Flow

 2. Repetitive Sequences

 Sun Salutations and other flow sequences are often repeated several times in a class.
-While this builds heat, it can become mechanical or lead to overuse injuries.
+While this generates warmth, it may become repetitive or result in overuse injuries.

 Solution: Use repetition as a way to deepen awareness, not just build endurance.
 Break up patterns when needed with rest or alternate poses.